Agramonn/Agramonn/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro and I'm a .NET developer from Sonora, Mexico.</h2>
+My name is Pedro and I'm a Biomedical Engineer with a passion for Software Development from Sonora, Mexico.</h2>

 ###